 This Union Cigars brand cigar box dates to the 1890s or early 1900s.
 In addition to the great lithography inside the lid, the side label, which is also in very nice condition, is still present on the box.
 The top is also stamped with a Union Cigar logo.
 The graphics on this label are of the more colorful variety produced later in the 1800s moving into the early 1900s.

 Both the box and the artwork are in very good condition considering the age of the item.
 The box measures 9 3/4" long.
 This nice box sold for $330 (not including buyer’s premium) at Morphy Auctions in January of 2015.Continue to 3 of 6 below.

 03 of 06

 Yellow Kid Cigar Box

-This hard to find wooden cigar box depicts The Yellow Kid, a cartoon character originating in the late 1800s.
-The box is in good condition, with some pealing and wear to the label, but the scarcity of this box and historical significance of the subject matter helps to bolster the value.
+This hard-to-find wooden cigar box depicts The Yellow Kid, a cartoon character originating in the late 1800s.
+The box is in good condition, with some peeling and wear to the label, but the scarcity of this box and historical significance of the subject matter helps to bolster the value.
 This is another good example of the more colorful labels decorating cigar boxes moving into the early 1900s.

 This desirable cross-over example, which also appeals to collectors of Yellow Kid memorabilia, dating to the late 1890s or early 1900s, sold for $200 (not including buyer's premium) in a live webcast auction held in September of 2015.Continue to 4 of 6 below.